 A CalArts education is based on both artistic and intellectual rigor.
 To ensure that each undergraduate has the broad knowledge and cultural sophistication needed for successful arts careers in today's world, all candidates for the BFA degree must complete the Critical Studies undergraduate requirements—offered through the School of Critical Studies—in addition to coursework in their individual programs.

-Designed to broaden vision and encourage well-informed, innovative artmaking, the Critical Studies undergraduate requirements help students develop analytical, writing, quantitative, computing and research skills and learn about aesthetics, history, philosophy, social sciences, cultural studies, science, technology and special topics related to the arts.
+Designed to broaden vision and encourage well-informed, innovative artmaking, the Critical Studies undergraduate requirements help students develop analytical, writing research skills, and to learn about a broad range of topics in the humanities, social sciences, sciences, and cultural studies.
+Many courses directly related to the student's own métier are also included in the Critical Studies curriculum.

 Liberal arts/general education credits from other colleges can also count as Critical Studies units.